sta/websocket-sharp/README.md

 }
 ```

-If you override the `OnMessage` method, it is bound to the server side `WebSocket.OnMessage` event.
+If you override the `WebSocketService.OnMessage` method, it's bound to the server side `WebSocket.OnMessage` event.

-In addition, if you override the `OnOpen`, `OnError` and `OnClose` methods, each of them is bound to each server side event of `WebSocket.OnOpen`, `WebSocket.OnError` and `WebSocket.OnClose`.
+And if you override the `WebSocketService.OnOpen`, `WebSocketService.OnError` and `WebSocketService.OnClose` methods, each of them is bound to each server side event of `WebSocket.OnOpen`, `WebSocket.OnError` and `WebSocket.OnClose`.

 The `WebSocketService.Send` method sends a data to the client of the current session to the WebSocket service.